Fullaxx/microraids/STOP_START_EXAMPLE.md

 If it is currently mounted, make sure to umount it. \
 `umount /dev/md/mynewraid` or `umount /mnt/mynewraid` should do the trick. \
 Once the microraid is unmounted, you can stop it using the mr_stop.sh script. \
-You will need to provide 2 argurment to mr_stop.sh: the name of your microraid and the map file. \
+You will need to provide 2 argurments to mr_stop.sh: the name of your microraid and the map file. \
-If all goes well, it will ask you if you want to "detach the loops".
+If all goes well, it will ask you if you want to "Detach the Loops".
 Press y and Enter.
 ```bash
 ./mr_stop.sh: <NAME> <MAP>